 Chapter title Description Chapter 1 Clustering technology overview The chapter describes the concepts and benefits of clustering, including the main components of PRIMECLUSTER.
-Chapter 2 PRIMECLUSTER architecture The chapter explains the PRIMECLUSTER architecture and discusses the key features that PRIMECLUSTER provides.
-Chapter 3 Cluster interconnect details The chapter discusses the concepts, requirements, and design considerations of the cluster interconnect.
-Chapter 4 Reliant Monitor Services (RMS) The chapter introduces the basic concepts, components, and benefits of RMS.
-Chapter 5 RMS wizard The chapter explains the concepts of the RMS Wizard Tools and the RMS Wizard Kit.
+Chapter 2 PRIMECLUSTER architecture The chapter describes the PRIMECLUSTER architecture and discusses the key features that PRIMECLUSTER provides.
+Chapter 3 Cluster interconnect details The chapter describes the concepts, requirements, and design considerations of the cluster interconnect.
+Chapter 4 Reliant Monitor Services (RMS) The chapter describes the basic concepts, components, and benefits of RMS.
+Chapter 5 RMS wizard The chapter describes the concepts of the RMS Wizard Tools.
+Appendix A Release Information The chapter lists changes in this manual.